lilaquadotcom/lilaquadotcom/README.md

 ## About this account

-This GitHub account is dedicated **solely** to projects that require GitHub for technical or project-related reasons;
-if it's either a technical necessity or the primary platform for collaboration.
+This GitHub account is **exclusively** for projects that require GitHub, either due to technical needs or because it is the primary platform for collaboration.

 For my main public repositories, please visit my [GitLab profile][main_git_account].